metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 ##### _Prior Meetings_

 No recent history between these two and the interactions between the coaching staff don't really merit much analysis here.

+***

+### Seahawks -3.5

+***

+Seattle is undervalued here.
+The Seahawks are still a very good team on the cusp of a playoff berth while Vegas is anything but that.
+Sure, the Raiders won a tight one against the Broncos last week, but I'm starting to suspect that Denver harbors an inferiority complex against these Raiders dating back the last three or four years.
+After all, it's almost unfathomable to me that this season, Denver's surrendered the most points to a Vegas team that's been nothing but underwhelming.
+Denver's a truly elite defense too, which makes that fact all the more remarkable.